Workforce Management vs Workforce Optimization [Key Differences]

 When to Use WFM

-- Industries with Variable Workforce Requirements: WFM is suited for companies that experience frequent fluctuations in their staffing needs, such as retail, healthcare, and contact centres.
+- Industries with Variable Workforce Requirements: WFM is suited for companies that experience frequent fluctuations in their staffing needs, such as retail, healthcare, and contact centers.
 It makes sure that schedules are aligned with demand accurately.

 - The Enhancement of Operational Efficiency: Automation of the scheduling process and time tracking will enable managers to concentrate on other tasks, simplifying the working process and increasing productivity.